-- Blue field – companies for whom this is the right option will likely be very large corporations with highly complex structures.
-The migration requires some specialized tools (available from SAP and other tools vendors) to extract their current configuration—without the data—and move it over into S/4, followed by selectively picking data to move forward into S/4.
-This is clearly a huge endeavor, but one which gives the opportunity to re-evaluate data and customization that have been carried along for years or even decades and restructure the business along the lines of S/4’s proven, modern business practices.
+Bluefield: This is the best option for very large corporations with highly complex structures.
+The migration requires some specialized tools (available from SAP and other tools vendors) to extract their current configuration—without the data—and move it over into S/4HANA, followed by selectively picking data to move forward with.
+This is clearly a huge endeavor, but one that gives the opportunity to re-evaluate data and customizations that have been carried along for years or even decades.
+It also gives businesses the opportunity to restructure their system along the lines of S/4HANA’s proven, modern business practices.

 “Whichever approach an organization takes to its migration, it must at all times proceed with the end in mind.”

-- Next – future functionality.
+Next is future functionality.
 Is the company looking to make a strategic leap but is being held back by its current systems?
 Be ready to factor this future capability into TCO calculations.

 Whichever approach an organization takes to its migration, it must at all times proceed with the end in mind.
-It’s almost certain that working with a partner which can provide support, technology and/or expertise will be a critical part of the journey – analysis, planning, implementation.
-Selecting the right help for the complexity, size and duration of the migration is critical; further, we believe it’s important such a partnership should be active beyond simply the end of the migration project.
+It’s almost certain that working with a cloud migration services partner who can provide support your will be a critical part of the journey at all stages—analysis, planning, and implementation.